Experienced and Knowledgeable Legal Representation for Injured Clients

 To bring forward a product liability claim, the injured consumer only needs to prove that a defect existed in the product that made it unreasonably dangerous and resulted in injury.
 Note that if a product is defective due to its design or construction, the party strictly liable will be the manufacturer, seller, or distributor.

 Shoemake Law Office represents clients in a range of personal injury cases, including workers’ compensation, wrongful termination, and product liability.
-The firm can help you build a strong case for damages and help you obtain the compensation you need for an adequate recovery.
+The firm can help you build a strong case for damages, fighting to maximize your compensation!

 A lifelong Oklahoman, Bransford H. Shoemake was admitted to the Oklahoma Bar Association in 1982 and has practiced in the state ever since.